Urigo/graphql-modules/docs/introduction/dependencies.md

 });
 ```

-Now, you can add a direct dependency by adding to our first module:
+Now, we can add a direct dependency by adding to our first module:

 ```typescript
 import { GraphQLModule } from '@graphql-modules/core';